If a packet tears, a drug overdose may occur, sometimes causing serious symptoms.

 Body stuffing is similar to body packing.
 It occurs when people swallow drug packets to avoid being caught by law enforcement, but sometimes packets are hidden in the rectum or vagina.
 The amounts of drugs are smaller than those in body packing.
 But because the drugs are usually less securely wrapped, overdose is still a concern.

 Sometimes plain x-ray or computed tomography (CT scan)

 Suspected body packers and stuffers are usually brought to medical attention by law enforcement officials, but doctors should consider body packing if recent travelers and newly incarcerated people present with coma or seizures of no known cause.
 Pelvic and rectal examinations (body cavity searches) should be done to check those areas for drug packets.
-Plain x-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more can often confirm the presence of packets in the digestive tract, but computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more is the most sensitive test to locate packets of drugs in the gastrointestinal tract.
+Plain x-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more can sometimes confirm the presence of packets in the digestive tract, but computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more is the most sensitive test to locate packets of drugs in the gastrointestinal tract.

 Treatment for complications of drug overdose

 Removal of drug packets